Rene-Michel99/Mask-RCNN-TF2.8/README.md

 # Mask R-CNN Tensorflow 2.8

-Migration of Mask R-CNN of Matterport to Tensorflow 2.8
+Migration of Mask R-CNN of [matterpot](https://github.com/matterport/Mask_RCNN) to work in versions above Tensorflow 2.8

 # Mask R-CNN for Object Detection and Segmentation